-To date in 2023, one retail property located in Northern Alberta was revalued resulting in a \$1.50 million loss contributing to the overall \$1.59 million fair value loss recorded in the quarter.
+To date in 2023, we have had 4 properties revalued contributing to the \$9.42 million fair value loss recorded in the quarter.
 We also realized fair value losses during the quarter related to tenant incentives that were capitalized to the property without a corresponding increase in property value.
 Straight-line rent adjustments also impact fair value in the period in which they are incurred.